 Pink highlighted scholarships

 Orange highlighted scholarships

 Yellow highlighted scholarships

 Green highlighted scholarships

 Blue highlighted scholarships

-Pennsylvania residents

-General scholarships

-Diversity scholarships

 Specialized scholarships & awards

 Note: Widener University Commonwealth Law School posts the listed outside scholarships on this site as a courtesy to students.
 The law school does not endorse or solicit participation from any of the above listed scholarships.
-The scholarships are posted so students can know of additional
+The scholarships are posted so students can know of additional scholarship opportunities.